espnet/espnet/egs2/TEMPLATE/speechlm1/README.md

 We provide a check list for developers who want to work on a new task with ESPnet SpeechLM.
 Users are highly recommended to read [The Concept of Task Templete](#the-concept-of-task-templete) before working on a new task.
   * Task Template Definition:
     * Check if your task already has a template.
-    * All task template definitions are in: `<espnet>/espent2/speechlm/definitions.py`
+      * All existing task template definitions are in: `<espnet>/espent2/speechlm/definitions.py`
     * If not, define it following [Define Task as a Sequence Template](#define-task-as-a-sequence-template) and [Define a New Task](#define-a-new-task).
   * Dataset Preparation:
-    * Based on task template, prepare the original dataset files following [Build Model with a Defined Sequence Template](#build-model-with-a-defined-sequence-template) and [Stage 1: Data Preparation](#stage-1-data-preparation).
+    * Based on task template, prepare the original data files following [Build Model with a Defined Sequence Template](#build-model-with-a-defined-sequence-template) and [Stage 1: Data Preparation](#stage-1-data-preparation).
   * Evaluation Configuration:
     * Configurate your evluation protocals by `--evaluation_protocal` argument
     * Check [Stage 10: Evaluation](#stage-10-evaluation)

-Ideally, stages like tokenizatin, data statistics collection, training and inference are all handled automatically.
-However, it is usuall beneficial if you can also inspect the following items:
+Ideally, stages like tokenization, data statistics collection, training and inference are all handled automatically.
+However, it is usually beneficial if you can also inspect the following items:
-  * In [Stage 5: Tokenization](#stage-5-tokenization), check `data.json` is properly built and all files listed in it exist.
+  * In [Stage 5: Tokenization](#stage-5-tokenization), check if `data.json` is properly built and all files listed in it exist.
-  * In [Stage 6: Build Joint Vocabulary](#stage-6-build-joint-vocabulary), check the joint vocabulary is built as expected.
+  * In [Stage 6: Build Joint Vocabulary](#stage-6-build-joint-vocabulary), check if the joint vocabulary is built as expected.
-  * Training and Inference configurations
+  * Training and Inference configurations.
   * Many modality-specific configurations.
 E.g.,
     * Codec model and SSL model choices
     * BPE model and g2p model choice
+  * Check the inference results, specifically ensure the training and teacher-forced inference have the same results.

 ## The Concept of Task Templete
 ### LM Modeling Paradigm